EPO designated or elected

 Restitutio in integrum versus R49.6 PCT

-Since restitutio in integrum (A122 EPC) is also available for the time limit under A121 EPC, one might think that the provisions of R49.6 PCT are redundant… (since the time limit under A122 EPC expires, by definition, after that of R49.6 PCT).
+Since restitutio in integrum (A122 EPC) is also possible for the time limit under A121 EPC, one might think that the provisions of R49.6 PCT are redundant… (since the time limit under A122 EPC expires by definition after that of R49.6 PCT).

 This is not entirely true…